Boxing, Concerts, Rugby, Soccer

-The venue, itself, is the most intimate large rugby stadium in Australia.
-Spectators are only six meters from the sideline at the closest point and this close proximity and colosseum bowl design ensures the intimacy and atmosphere of the ‘Cauldron’ has been developed to a new level.
+‘The Cauldron’, as Suncorp Stadium is known, is the most intimate 50,000 seat rectangular stadium in Australia.
+Spectators are only six meters from the sideline at the closest point: this close proximity and colosseum design ensures the most intense atmosphere for fans of Rugby League, Rugby Union and Football (Soccer) every year.

 CHALLENGE.
 The challenge was to redevelop and modernize the existing venue, which sits within a highly populated residential area.
 Populous designed the stadium to fit the contours of the site, suppressing the structure of the massive stadium within its neighbourhood setting.
 The horizontal roof plane diminishes the scale of the building as well as providing a means of enclosing noise and light.

 The sports lighting is designed to minimize light spill into the surrounding suburbs, the lighting outside the stadium is low impact and a service road for heavy vehicles is located beneath the stadium to minimize disruption to local roads.